 1999: BS in psychology/occupational therapy, McKendree University

-For the past 13 years, Dr. Dashner worked as a research associate/project manager in the Disability and Community Participation Research Laboratory with David B. Gray, PhD, at Washington University in St. Louis.
-She currently manages several research projects, including the Research and Training Center on Community Living (RTC-CL) to examine the influence of training providers and consumers of personal assistance on Health and Community Participation.
-Other current projects include a PVA Education Fund grant to develop a Self-Management for parents with SCI/D and a project through the National Science Foundation to help individuals with SCI explore opportunities in STEM careers.
-Dr. Dashner worked with Dr. Gray on developing and administering surveys of participation to individuals with mobility and sensory impairments including the PARTS, FABS, SPARC and CHEC.
-Additionally, she was Co-PI on a project titled, "Parenting with a Physical Disability: Assessing the Need for Early OT Intervention and Group Support" through the St. Louis Community-University Health Research Partnerships (CUHRP).
+Dr. Dashner worked for 14 years as a research associate/project manager in the Disability and Community Participation Research Laboratory with David B. Gray, PhD, at Washington University in St. Louis.
+She managed several research projects, including the Research and Training Center on Community Living and a project through the National Science Foundation to help individuals with spinal cord injury (SCI) explore opportunities in STEM careers.
+Dr. Dashner worked with Dr. Gray on developing and administering surveys of participation to individuals with mobility and sensory impairments including the Participation Survey for People with Mobility Limitations, Facilitators and Barriers Survey for People with Mobility Limitations, Survey of Participation and Receptivity in the Community for People with Mobility Limitations, and Community Health Environment Checklist–Mobility.
+Additionally, she was co-principal investigator on a project titled, "Parenting with a Physical Disability: Assessing the Need for Early OT Intervention and Group Support" through the St. Louis Community-University Health Research Partnerships and was the principal investigator on a Paralyzed Veterans of America Education Fund grant to develop a self-management for parents with spinal cord injury/disease.
+She also recently worked as an occupational therapist on a grant from the National Institute on Disability, Independent Living and Rehabilitation Research titled "Building Capacity to Improve Community Participation for People Aging with Long-Term Disability Through Evidence-Based Strategies."

 2012: Honorary Member Pi Theta Epsilon Honor Society for Occupational Therapy